 Women experiencing hair loss often express anxiety and fear about going bald.
 I get it, it’s freaking me out too.
 Hair loss, postpartum or otherwise, is associated with low self-esteem, depression and social isolation.
 Women specifically often associate hair with their identity, femininity, attractiveness and sexuality.

-While we can’t prevent this hair loss from happening, there are postpartum hair loss remedies you can do to promote healthy hair growth and a healthy lifestyle post pregnancy.
+While we can’t prevent this hair loss from happening, you can try a postpartum hair loss remedy to promote healthy hair growth and a healthy lifestyle post pregnancy.

 Best Foods for Postpartum Hair Loss Remedy